andheiberg/laravel-readable/README.md

 Make eloquent models readable

 ## Introduction
 For cases where you would like multiple users to be able to mark something as read.
-In somecases a read_at collumn can easily be added to a reasource table in order to store similar information, this package is for cases where this is not practical.
+In some cases a read_at column can easily be added to a resource table to store similar information, this package is for cases where this is not practical.
 ##Overview
 A reads table is created to keep track of read resources.